vasmks/portfolio-code-temp/docs/custom_models.md

 pip install -e ".[manet]"
 ```

-Pass the checkpoint path explicitly -- there is no default and the adapter
+`ManetBubbleMasker` requires a checkpoint path and does not download the model automatically.
-never downloads weights:

 ```python
 from toontra import Toontra